-These black and orange colored beetles are known as “true bugs”.
-Boxelder bugs or Boisea trivittatus, are a nuisance on both the inside and exterior of our homes and other buildings.
+These black and orange colored beetles insects are known as “true bugs”, boxelder bugs, or Boisea trivittatus, are a nuisance on both the inside and exterior of our homes and other buildings.

-During the summer and fall months these black and orange insects might not be as heavily recognized.
-Yet, as the thermostat drops, and they look for a place to overwinter, the problems arise.
+During the summer and fall months, these black and orange insects might not be as heavily recognized.
+Yet, as the thermostat drops, and they look for a place to overwinter, problems arise.

 What are Boisea Trivittata?

-Boisea Trivittata, or the boxelder bugs, get their moniker because they can be located in the vicinity of boxelder trees.
+Boisea Trivittata, or the boxelder bugs, the black and orange beetle get their moniker because they can be located in the vicinity of boxelder trees.
 These insects have sucking mouthparts that are capable of puncturing the skin, creating a painful bite.

 These black bugs have a body less than an inch long as adults.
 Besides being black in color, they have thin red lines along their back.